 Tribal governments across Washington are investing in our people, infrastructure and communities.
 It’s not just tribal communities that benefit.
-As one of the state’s top employers, tribes are making significant contributions to the economy.
+As one of the state’s top employers, tribes are providing great jobs and business opportunities.

 1 | TRIBAL GAMING FUNDS ESSENTIAL SERVICES

 - Tribal gaming revenues fund basic services such as education, natural resources, human services and infrastructure investments.

 - Tribes buy goods and services from their neighbors, employ non-Indians, and as the 7th largest employer in the state they produce an estimated $722 million in state and local government revenue.
 In 2017, the Indian economy in Washington state yielded more than $5.3 billion in gross state product.
 Allowing sports betting at tribal facilities helps ensure their continued viability and benefits to neighboring communities and the state.